PayThePizzo/Data-Structures-and-Algorithms/7 - Dynamic Programming/0 - DYNAMIC PROGRAMMING.md

 solve the subproblems recursively, and then combine their solutions to solve the original problem.

 In contrast, dynamic programming applies when the subproblems overlap that is, when subproblems share subsubproblems.
-In this context, a divide-and-conquer algorithm **does more work than necessary**, repeatedly solving the common subsubproblems
+In this context, a divide-and-conquer algorithm **does more work than necessary**, <mark>repeatedly solving the common subsubproblems</mark>

 We typically apply dynamic programming to <mark>optimization problems.</mark>